typelevel/cats-effect/site/src/main/mdoc/guides/tracing.md

 actions that a program takes.
 4. Thread tracking.
 A fiber is scheduled on potentially many threads throughout its lifetime.
-Knowing what thread a fiber is running on, and when it shifts threads is a powerful tool in understanding and debugging the concurrency of an application.
+Knowing what thread a fiber is running on, and when it shifts threads is a powerful tool for understanding and debugging the concurrency of an application.
 5. Tree rendering.
 By collecting a trace of all `IO` operations, a pretty tree or graph can be rendered to visualize fiber execution.
 6. Fiber identity.
 Fibers, like threads, are unique and can therefore assume an